Healthy Oatmeal Raisin Cookies - These delicious, gluten-free cookies are made with oat and buckwheat flours, NO butter or dairy needed!

 - Preheat the oven to 350 degrees.

-- Mix the dry ingredients together (flours, oats, spices, salt, baking soda, granulated sugar, and stevia).
+- Mix the dry ingredients together (flours, oats, cinnamon, salt, baking soda, sugar).

 - Dollop batter onto a parchment paper-lined baking sheet.